About Enterprise DLP

 history of all

-Enterprise DLP configuration and setting changes made by
+Enterprise DLP configuration and setting changes that data security administrators make

 Strata Cloud Manager.